w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ###### Guidance When Applying Success Criterion 4.1.1 to Non-Web Documents and Software

+<p class="ednote">This section is to be updated by the WCAG2ICT Task Force since 4.1.1 Parsing is being made obsolete and removed from WCAG 2.2.
+This work is planned for the next public working draft of the document.</p>

 This applies directly as written, and as described in [Intent from Understanding Success Criterion 4.1.1](https://www.w3.org/WAI/WCAG22/Understanding/parsing#intent) (also provided below), replacing “In content implemented using markup languages” with “For non-web documents or software that use markup languages, in such a way that the markup is separately exposed and available to assistive technologies and accessibility features of software or to a user-selectable user agent”.

 With these substitutions, it would read: